KanaPradeep/NPRThroughOpenCV/README.md

-# NPRThroughOpenCV
+# NPR_Through_OpenCV
-Vehicle Number Plate Recognition
+Vehicle Number Plate Recognition by using Python Programming and OpenCV Library.